Orlando, My Political Biography: Reception

-"I can say is that the hair-raising, super-inventive, intelligent and funny film doesn’t disappoint."
-Appreciating the director Preciado's creativity Lemercier stated, "he extrapolates Virginia Woolf’s tale with intellectual agility and cinematographic creativity and ultimately offering up an artisanal, philosophical, modern, and highly appealing vehicle for his activism."
+"I can say is that the hair-raising, super-inventive, intelligent and funny film doesn't disappoint."
+Appreciating the director Preciado's creativity, Lemercier stated, "he extrapolates Virginia Woolf's tale with intellectual agility and cinematographic creativity and ultimately offering up an artisanal, philosophical, modern, and highly appealing vehicle for his activism."
 Laura Venning rated the film 4 out of 5 and wrote, "Paul B. Preciado's metatextual grappling with Virginia Woolf's novel is a playful and moving exploration of gender identity."
-Venning closing her review opined thar the film is "rightfully destined to become an enduring piece of trans filmmaking."
+Closing her review, Venning opined thar the film is "rightfully destined to become an enduring piece of trans filmmaking."

-Redmond Bacon of Journey Into Cinema reviewing the film praised the film in general though Bacon felt it was a little stagey and repetitive in parts.
+Redmond Bacon of Journey Into Cinema praised the film in general but felt it was a little stagey and repetitive in parts.
 Concluding his review Bacon wrote, "the final thesis is undeniably moving, ... this excellent film shows the power of imagination to potentially change the world."

 Accolades

 Orlando, My Political Biography was shortlisted for European Documentary award in the 36th European Film Awards, but it was not nominated in the nominations announced on 7 November.
 The awards ceremony took place on 9 December in Berlin.